Sioux City council hears concerns over busy northside street without a sidewalk

 During the citizen concerns portion of Monday’s meeting, Kyle Miller pinpointed what he calls dangers associated with a stretch of Sylvian Avenue located near Perry Creek Elementary school.

-Miller telling the council school kids are forced to walk curbside along the curvy route to and from school often hidden from drivers view.
+Miller told the council school kids are forced to walk curbside along the curvy route to and from school often hidden from drivers’ view.

 “About 20 families in the area with students that go to Perry Creek who can really benefit from sidewalks in that area.
 And not just that but our community is very active, lots of people walking about who would benefit from sidewalks in that area too,” said Miller.